mongodb-developer/SocialStats/README.md

 * **How to Move**: I’m going to create a pull request.
 Pull requests are a way for me to request that my code be reviewed and considered for merging into the team’s code.
 If my pull request is approved, the code changes will be merged into our team's Staging Repo.
-* **Git**: The Staging Repo is a mirrored copy of the Production Repo.
-We’re using separate repos so we can take advantage of Realm auto deployments.
+* **Git**: Pull Requests will request to merge code from a development branch to the `staging` branch.
-* **Realm and Atlas**:  When my code is merged into the Staging Repo, it will be automatically deployed to my Staging Realm App that is associated with my Staging Atlas Project.
+* **Realm and Atlas**:  When my code is merged into the `staging` branch, it will be automatically deployed to my Staging Realm App that is associated with my Staging Atlas Project.
 * **Travis CI and Tests**: The merging of my pull request is also going to trigger a Travis CI build.
 That build is gong to run all of my automated tests.
-If the build passes—meaning that all of my automated tests pass—the build is going to automatically push the code changes to my Prod Repo.
+If the build passes—meaning that all of my automated tests pass—the build is going to automatically push the code changes to the `master` branch.
 I’ll discuss this more below in the section about [Moving from Staging to Prod](#moving-from-staging-to-production).

 ### Staging

 Staging is a place for all of my teammates to merge our code together and see what it will look like in production.

-* **Git**: The Staging Repo is a mirrored copy of the Production Repo.
+* **Git**: The `staging` branch stores the code for this stage.
 * **Realm and Atlas**: My code is deployed in the Staging Realm App, which is connected to the Staging Atlas Project.
 * **Tests**: This stage is a simulation of Production, so it’s our place to do all of our QA testing.
 I can choose to run manual tests against this deployment.
 If I want to run the automated tests, I can use my local machine to run the tests against this deployment.